bictorv/chaosnet-bridge/doc/CONVERSE.md

 To be a "good converse partner", you should use the fingerd.py server which tells others if you're online (and how idle you are), so they know that/if you're reachable.
 On macOS, it is significantly better at finding your idle time than the named.py server.

+To easily get a list of possible destinations, use `Collect all online users` in the `Converse` menu.
+It scans the Chaosnet for online users and adds destinations (and conversation tabs) for those who are missing.

 ### Destination input

 The destination can be input in this part, using the syntax `user@host`, where `user` is the remote userid and `host` is the name of a Chaosnet host.
 If the destination is new, it will be saved and can be selected from the drop-down menu.
 Selecting a destination here also selects the matching Conversation tab.